 The third shock is the one that changed the women’s lives forever.
 The young man in the empty tomb tells them the reason Jesus’ body is not there is because, “He has risen!”
 (Mark 16:6).
 Divine power has not only flung the stone away – it has also raised a body to life.
 Something supernatural has happened.
 The tomb was empty because Jesus isn’t dead anymore.
 He is alive.
 So, how do the women react to this staggering news?
 “Trembling and bewildered, the women went out and fled from the tomb.
 They said nothing to anyone, because they were afraid” (Mark 16:8).
 So that’s it.
 That is the testimony Mark recorded from the eyewitnesses of the Resurrection.
 Now we must ask, “Is this account credible?
 Is the evidence for the Resurrection compelling?”

 To answer the question, we should use the same standards we would in a court of law with eyewitness evidence because Mark 16 gives eyewitness accounts.
 In a court of law, the presence of eyewitness testimony is very persuasive and in many senses the most powerful evidence available.
 Mark and all of the gospels were written portraying eyewitness testimony, meaning that they were written by people who saw the events themselves or talked to the ones who did.
-Today, we’re going to consider the strength of the eyewitness evidence presented here by using tools standard tools used in courtrooms to evaluate eyewitness evidence.
+Today, we’re going to consider the strength of the eyewitness evidence presented here by using standard tools used in courtrooms to evaluate eyewitness evidence.

 Legal Proof vs. Scientific Proof

 When it comes to assessing eyewitness evidence, we should begin by remembering the big picture: we’re looking for legal proof, not scientific proof.
 Legal proof asks the question, “Did an event happen in the past?”
 Scientific proof, on the other hand, asks a different question.
 Scientific proof asks, “Can an event happen again in the future?”
 Science is more concerned about being able to reproduce an event; the law is more concerned about being able to verify an event.
-Therefore, as we consider the strength of the eyewitness evidence for the historicity of Resurrection, remember we’re looking for legal proof, not scientific proof.
+Therefore, as we consider the strength of the eyewitness evidence for the historicity of the Resurrection, remember we’re looking for legal proof, not scientific proof.